 I’ve always loved New Years.
 They bring hope and make you feel as if you could start your life all over again.
 From now on everything is going to be different.
 It’s going to be better.
 I’m going to change.
 I won’t make those idiotic mistakes ever again.
 I’ll be good.
 I’ll lose all those surplus kilograms.
 I’ll have more quality time with my family.
 I’ll eat healthier.
 And so on…

-However, this year will be different.
-I’m not going to make any New Year’s resolutions.
+However, this year I’m not making any New Year’s resolutions.
 Nope.
 No more.
 Instead, I’ve made a plan.
 We all know what happens to most of our New Year’s resolutions.
 Plans are plans, though.
 Plans are made to be followed and make them a reality.
 Point by point.
 Or, a little bit of each point every day.
 2016 has brought to me many changes and some of them helped me prepare for what will be in 2017.

 My little boy is now six and a bit.
 For the last six months, with a changing regularity (read: rarely) I have been writing about his language adventure.
 Even though my idea from the start was to raise him bilingual and for all those years I have been doing it as a very conscious parent, only when I actually started writing about my son’s language adventure I began to truly understand what a precious gem it is to help your child speak more languages.
 My initial goal was simple: to introduce him to the community language at a level that would be enough for him to communicate and comprehend the language of the majority.
 I wanted him to be as proficient an English speaker when he starts school as his English peers.